Make the most of your first year.

 For more information, contact the Office of Housing and Residential Life at 740-427-5142.

-For more information about volunteer opportunities, contact New Student Orientation and Community Programs at 740-427-5760.
+For more information, contact Lacey Filkins, Assistant Director of New Student Orientation and Community Programs, at 740-427-5447.